 It’s true that the distance is long…18 hours long, to be exact.
 And while the flight from Buenos Aires to Puerto Iguazu is only two hours, the bus isn’t a bad option at all if you have a more flexible schedule.
 Argentina has a good reputation for their long-distance buses as they’re comfortable, quiet, and provide you with meals.
 I’ve taken 20-hour bus rides in other countries where they don’t offer you anything to eat or drink: not even a bottle of water.

-In Argentina, the buses are usually double-deckers, with plenty of personal space.
+In Argentina, the long-distance buses are usually double-deckers, with plenty of personal space.
 Not only is personal space no problem, the seats are huge, plush and comfortable, and sometimes you’ll find a pillow and blanket waiting for you atop your seat.
 You can put all your stuff under your seat or in the overhead compartment.
 Another nice touch is that depending on the length of your journey and the company, you will often have food and drinks included in the price of your ticket.

 Although the ride is quite pleasant, it’s still highly recommended you make sure to get a first class seat, a cama ejecutiva in Spanish.
 This is an extra large seat that reclines almost all the way.